 It's not a fluke anymore.

-This is not a coincidence either.
+It's not a coincidence either.

-No, this is this is institutionalized fraud.
+No, this is institutionalized fraud.

-You know, again, I go back, the numbers don't lie.
+You know, again, I go back.

 Wow.

-You know, I did you ever think that Joe Biden was more popular by 15 million votes than Barack Obama and Hillary Clinton?
+You know, did you ever think that Joe Biden was more popular by 15 million votes than Barack Obama and Hillary Clinton?

 Never.